News, Events, Publications

 LOS ANGELES, JUNE 2025 – American Book Fest announces THE BLUE IRIS as winner of the 2025 INTERNATIONAL BOOK AWARD (IBA) in the General Fiction category.
 This is the book’s fifth award.

-In this episode of the multi-award winning podcast 2 Lives with Laurel Morales, Rachel explains how her writing community encouraged her to open up about the one thing she never spoke about–and how, much like the characters in her novel, long-awaited healing sprouted from the process.
+In this episode of multi-award winning podcast 2 Lives with Laurel Morales, Rachel explains how her writing community encouraged her to open up about one thing she never spoke about, and how, like the characters in her novel, long-overdue healing sprouted from the process.

 “You can’t ignore your uncomfortable truths forever, so you might as well figure out how to get good with them.”

-Rachel reflects on the risk inherent in growth, the overlap between fear and progress, and the role of found family in helping her defy the odds in Marta Lane’s Interview With A Dreamchaser.
+Rachel reflects on the risk inherent in growth, the overlap between fear and progress, and the role of found family in helping her defy the odds with author Marta Lane in Interview With A Dreamchaser.

 NEW YORK CITY, October 2024 – THE BLUE IRIS is named a Distinguished Favorite for General Fiction in the 2024 NYC Big Book Awards.